 Convertible bond investment risk:

-The value of convertible bonds depends on many factors, such as interest rates, changes in the price of underlying equities, and changes in the price of the derivative embedded in the investment fund.
-These different elements may decrease the UCITS NAV.
+The value of convertible bonds depends on many factors, such as interest rates, changes in the price of underlying equities, etc. These various factors may result in a decrease in the mutual fund's net asset value.

 Derivatives risk: